worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 ## Installing packages through the GUI

-If you're not sure exactly which package you need, you can use Repl.it's built-in package manager GUI to search for packages.
+If you're not sure exactly which package you need, you can use Replit's built-in package manager GUI to search for packages.
 In the example below, we are looking for a package called `beautifulsoup4`.

 To use this, you need to